Sleep tips for shift workers

 Silhouette of photographers taking photos of an amazing full moon at the top of a hill.
 Amateur and professional working together.

-Are you one of the 15 million Americans who work a nontraditional schedule?
-If so, you're a shift worker, someone who works hours other than the usual 9 a.m. to 5 p.m.
+Are you one of the more than 20 million adults in the United States who work a nontraditional schedule?
+If so, you're a shift worker, someone who works hours outside of 6 a.m. to 7 p.m.
 And you should know that a growing body of research suggests shift work may put your health at risk.
 What's more, sleep problems unique to shift workers—called shift work sleep disorder—affect about 10 percent of all shift workers.

 Shift work sleep disorder defined

-Shift work forces your body to go against its natural circadian rhythm, your body's natural internal clock.
+Shift work forces your body to go against its natural circadian rhythm, or your body's natural internal clock.
 It forces you to be awake at a time when your body naturally wants to sleep.
-And disrupting the body's clock for sleep and wakefulness can have significant effects.
+Disrupting this schedule can have significant effects.

-Not only can shift work lead to insomnia and excessive sleepiness, but sleepiness can also contribute to accidents and other problems.
-In fact, about 50 percent of workplace accidents can be attributed to excessive sleepiness.
+Shift work can lead to insomnia and excessive sleepiness.
+This sleepiness can also contribute to accidents and other problems.
+In fact, a significant number of workplace accidents can be attributed to excessive sleepiness.

 For most people, quitting their jobs is not really a possible solution for the sleep problems that come from shift work.
 But they also shouldn't just live with poor sleep.
 Here are five tips that can help shift workers get the sleep they need.